-There are so many beautiful towns to explore in the South of France – one of our favourites is the compact and characterful city of Narbonne.
+There are so many beautiful towns to explore in the South of France – one of our favourites is the compact and characterful city of Narbonne on a Canal du Midi cruise.
 Here are just a few of the historical treasures that our guests can explore there.

 Narbonne: Sightseeing in Southern France